-Planning For Loved Ones.
-Our team will walk you through the process of preparing a will.
-This means helping you put down in words how to divide your assets, naming a guardian for your minor children, and if necessary, creating a trust.
+We will walk you through the process of preparing a will.
+This means document how to divide your assets, naming a guardian for your minor children, and if necessary, creating a trust.
 After the will is complete, we will supervise the signing of the will to ensure everything is done properly.

-Other Documents.
-While preparing a will, many of our clients also opt to create documents planning for their incapacity and death, such as a healthcare proxy, living will, and burial instructions.
+While preparing a will, many clients also opt to create documents planning for their incapacity and death, such as a healthcare proxy, living will, and burial instructions.

 Our Wills Clients

 Solo agers are unmarried, without children, and over 60 years old.
 This growing population has unique estate planning needs.

 We works with business owners who desire to keep their business alive after they have passed.
 We help these clients prepare a will that plans for a successor to their business.